kubocd/kubocd-doc/docs/getting-started/160-the-context.md

 kubectl -n project02 create -f project02.yaml
 ```

 Note that the same `spec.context.ingress.domain` path exists in both the project and cluster contexts.
 When contexts are merged in a `Release`, later contexts in the list override earlier ones.
 Thus, the project’s value takes precedence.

+Create and deploy the `Release` object:

 ???+ abstract "podinfo-prj02.yaml"

-    ``` { .yaml }
+    ``` { .yaml .copy }
     ---
     apiVersion: kubocd.kubotal.io/v1alpha1
     kind: Release